Adore Me: History

 Adore Me was founded by Morgan Hermand-Waiche.
-He got the idea of starting a lingerie company in 2010 during his second year at Harvard Business School's M.B.A program, when he couldn't find lingerie that was both high quality and affordable.
-Hermand-Waiche spent three years working at management consulting firm McKinsey & Company prior to Adore Me. where he met Romain Liot, who joined with him at Adore Me.
+He got the idea of starting a lingerie company in 2010 during his second year at Harvard Business School's M.B.A program, when he could not find lingerie that was both high quality and affordable.
+Hermand-Waiche spent three years working at management consulting firm McKinsey & Company prior to Adore Me where he met Romain Liot, who joined with him at Adore Me.
 Gary Bravard joined early on as co-founder.

-Initial investors in Adore Me include Hermand-Waiche's Harvard professors, and angel investors Fabrice Grinda and Jose Marin.
+Initial investors in Adore Me include Hermand-Waiche's Harvard professors, and angel investors Fabrice Grinda and José Marín.
 The company officially launched its website in March 2012.
 In the same year, Adore Me raised $2.5 million in its second round of funding with investments from Redhills Ventures, Jaina Capital, Ventech Capital, and other US angel investors.
 Adore Me reportedly sold 100,000 items in their first year of business.

 In July 2013, Adore Me raised $8.5 million from investors in a Series B round of funding.
 Investors included Upfront Ventures, Redhills Ventures, and Mousse Partners.
+This brought Adore Me's total funding to $11.2 million.

 In 2014, Adore Me was listed as the second fastest-growing private retail company on the Inc. 5000 list based on their 2013 sales of $5.6 million.
 They went on to generate $16.2 million in sales in 2014.

 In 2016, Adore Me was ranked #9 on Crain's list of New York's 50 Fastest-Growing Companies.
 Revenue for 2016 was $83.9 million.

 In 2017, Adore Me was named one of the Internet Retailer Top 1000 companies from DigitalCommerce360 and was listed on the Inc. 5000 list for the third time in four years.
 As of 2017, Adore Me had 121 full-time employees.

 In November 2022, it was announced Adore Me had been acquired by Victoria's Secret for $400 million USD.
+Victoria's Secret & Co made the decision to purchase Adore Me in part because of the subscription service, with the hope of retaining consumers beyond the traditional reliance of brand loyalty.